 I foresee Linguary's data falling into these major categories:

 Syllables ("readings", "pronunciations") are individual syllables of Mandarin Chinese, using the pinyin romanization system.
 There's nothing to invent here, so I'll punt on an explanation for now; see Wikipedia to learn more about the syllables of Modern Standard Mandarin, and how they're transcribed.

 Regional variation causes regular (predictable) changes in how some readings are spoken.
 Note that this type of accent variation can produce syllables that "don't exist" as citation syllables.
 For instance, "zhuang" will be pronounced "zuang" by many Southern or Taiwanese Mandarin speakers.
 I'll provisionally refer to these as synthetic syllables.

 Characters may have one or many readings, and some even have zero readings (such as when the user is entering a character they haven't fully researched, or when a character is so archaic that it has no modern reading.)
 Readings also vary unpredictably by region, usually under the influence of a local language.
 For these reasons, Linguary will store one-to-many relations between characters and syllables.

 The syllables table would only store individual syllables, note that certain combinations of syllables are pronounced differently than you might expect.
 Such changes are a form of sandhi, which means the changes are regular.
 Thus, the character-pronunciation or word-pronunciation relations need not capture them.

-Elsewhere on this site: rare syllables.
+Elsewhere on this site: The Rarest Mandarin Syllables.

 (TBD: specify tone sandhi; possibly discuss topolect examples of syllable sandhi; consider erhua)